Felicity, California

 Felicity is an unincorporated community in Imperial County, California.
-The town was established in 1986 by Jacques-Andre Istel.
-Istel first bought the land in the 1950s and later developed it in the 1980s after selling off his parachute business.
+The town was established in 1986 by Jacques-Andre Istel who bought the land in the 1950s and developed it in the 1980s after selling off his parachute business.
 The town is "Dedicated to Remembrance" and named for Istel's wife Felicia.
 It is 2,600 acres and lies at an elevation of 285 feet (87 m).

 It is accessible from Interstate 8 in the far southeast of the state, just west of Yuma, Arizona.

 The Quechan Tribe of the Fort Yuma Indian Reservation is located nearby.
 During World War II, the town was the site of Camp Pilot Knob, the US Army's training center.